 One way to find a law's original bill number is to look up its Pub.
 L. or Stat. citation.
 Whichever citation you use, the statute (since 1904) will display the enacted bill number at the top.
 (For laws prior to 1904, see the Legislative Reference Checklist by Eugene Nabors: Print and Online.)

-Another way to find the bill number is to use ProQuest Legislative Insight's "Citation Checker" feature, in which you can enter any citation (Pub.
-L., Stat., or bill) you have to find the other two.
+Another way to find the bill number is to use ProQuest Legislative Insight's "Citation Checker" feature, in which you can enter any citation you already have (Pub.
+L., Stat., or bill number) in order to find the other two.